-- Need a nut-free version?
-Try my Sweet Potato Mac n’ Cheese recipe, or my Cauliflower Cheese Sauce recipe.
+- Need a Nut-free Vegan Mac and Cheese?
+Try my Sweet Potato Mac n’ Cheese recipe, or use my nut-free Vegan Cheese Sauce or Cauliflower Cheese Sauce recipes.

 - Don’t care for the extra spices?
 Feel free to leave out the chili powder, turmeric, garlic, or cayenne.
 I think they help give this recipe a more gourmet flavor, but you can keep it simple, too!